SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 ## Returned value by function

-Up until now we were looking at functions that execute a particular action such as printing some text, value, or string of characters on the console.
+Up until now we were looking at functions that execute a particular action such as printing some text, value, or a string of characters on the console.
 Other than such functions, there also can be functions which **return** a value as a **result** of their execution – for example, this could the multiplication of two numbers.
 It will be these functions which will be the topic of our discussion in the next few lines.

 ### The **`return`** keyword